Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-banished-siblings/chapter-1.md

 They had to return to the Heavenly Palace.
 He would take revenge on Father!
 But for that he needed his family members.
 For that, the planet---

-His world rumbled and quaked again, streams of lava scraping past his paws, interspersed with streams of pebbles.
+His world rumbled and quaked again.
+Streams of lava scraped past his paws, interspersed with streams of pebbles.

 "_Darus!_" he called out.